 Active Living by Design supported comprehensive approaches to increase physical activity in 25 diverse communities across the nation with a low-dollar, high-touch approach to grant making and technical assistance.
 Based on an integrated “5P” model (which was the foundation for Healthy Places by Design's Community Action Model) the Robert Wood Johnson Foundation’s $15.5 million investment increased opportunities for active living and created sustainable community change.

-- Consulted with dozens of local, statewide, and national organizations in the development of healthy communities, grant making, and technical assistance strategies.
+- Consulted with dozens of local, statewide, and national organizations in the development of healthy communities, grant making, and technical assistance strategies; and

 - Developed and disseminated case studies from all 25 communities and co-edited four peer-reviewed journals.

-- Field building with local, state, and national partners
+- Field building with local, state, and national partners; and

 “The work of Active Living by Design (ALbD) changed the debate about physical activity and the trajectory of many communities.
 ALbD helped to re-energize connections between planning, health, architecture and other sectors of community life.
 These 25 pioneering ALbD communities made quite a mark on public health in a very short time.”